mahmut1992/Educations-Website/README.md

-# 🏠Educations-Project
+# 🏠Educations-Website

-Bu repoda Html, Css ve Bootstrap kullanılarak bir inşaat websitesi tasarlanmıştır.
+In this repo, a construction website was designed using Html, Css and Bootstrap.

-# 🚀Özellikler
+# 🚀Features

--Responsive Tasarım
+-Responsive Design

--Kullanıcı Dostu Arayüz
+-User-Friendly Interface

--Dinamik Navbar
+-Dynamic Navbar

-# 🛠️Kullanılan Teknolojiler
+# 🛠️Technologies Used

 -Html